 In our modern ever-changing world, often old-style solutions simply don’t work.
 Practising using creative problem-solving strategies can keep you ahead in a fast-changing environment.

 We’d love to hear if you rely on your creative thinking and what problem-solving strategies you use.
-Please share with us in the comments below.
+Please share them with us in the comments below.